wp-plugins/fg-prestashop-to-woocommerce/readme.txt

 * other can be translated

 == Changelog ==

+= 1.10.0 =
+* New: Log the messages to wp-content/debug.log
+* FAQ updated

 = 1.9.1 =
 * New: Test the presence of WooCommerce before importing